goabstract/Marketing-for-Engineers/README.md

 * [The Most Successful LinkedIn Headlines and Topics of 2016](http://buzzsumo.com/blog/successful-headlines-topics-linkedin-2016/) by Steve Rayson from BuzzSumo.
 * [LinkedIn Ads: Step-by-Step Tutorial](https://adespresso.com/academy/blog/linkedin-ads-everything-need-know/) by AdEspresso team.

+Tools:
-If you need to grow your LinkedIn connection base, use this [script](https://docs.google.com/spreadsheets/d/10P2Exz5ctRRdvwOaXkFZFTmGcnvv9L5UbBmfPzqKWI8/edit#gid=0).
+* If you need to grow your LinkedIn connection base, use this [script](https://docs.google.com/spreadsheets/d/10P2Exz5ctRRdvwOaXkFZFTmGcnvv9L5UbBmfPzqKWI8/edit#gid=0).
 It will automatically add targeted people from the "People You May Know" section.
 You only need to choose the keywords.
+* [LinkedIn X-Ray Search tool using Google](https://www.lisearcher.com/).
+With a free account, you only get 100 search results.
+To get around this limitation you can use X-Ray Searching.

 ### Quora
 * [Growth Hacking 1,500+ Visits From Quora](http://webris.org/how-to-drive-10000-monthly-visits-using-quora/) by Ryan Stewart.